softlayer/githubio_source/content/reference/services/SoftLayer_Network_Subnet_Swip_Transaction/updateAllSubnetSwips.md

 ---
 title: "updateAllSubnetSwips"
+description: "**DEPRECATED**
-description: "This method finds all subnets attached to your account that are in 'OK' status and updates their data with ARIN.
-Use th... "
+This method finds all subnets attached to your account that are in 'OK' status and updates their data wit... "
 layout: "method"
 tags:
     - "method"